 Ricketts Glen harbors Glens Natural Area, a National Natural Landmark.
-Take the Falls Trail and explore the Glens, which boasts a series of wild, free-flowing waterfalls, each cascading through rock-strewn clefts in this ancient hillside.
+Hike the Falls Trail System and explore the Glens, which boasts a series of wild, free-flowing waterfalls, each cascading through rock-strewn clefts in this ancient hillside.
 The 94-foot Ganoga Falls is the highest of 22 named waterfalls.
-Old growth timber and diverse wildlife add to the scenic area.
+Old growth timber and diverse wildlife add to the beauty.
 Ricketts Glen State Park is one of the most scenic areas in Pennsylvania.
 This large park is comprised of 13,050 acres in Luzerne, Sullivan and Columbia counties.

 Swimming: The 600-foot beach is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please follow posted rules and regulations.
 A food and refreshment concession, boat rental and picnic facilities are nearby.

 Swimming is permitted inside of the designated area only.

 Food and Refreshment Concession: The snackbar is in the park's Beach Area.
 The concession can be accessed by Parking Lot 1 or Parking Lot 2 off of Main Park Road off of PA 487, 3.7-miles north of the town of Red Rock.
 The concession serves a variety of hot sandwiches along with cold and hot beverages and ice cream.
 Other items include candy, snack food, and ice.
 The concession is open (weather permitting) from Memorial Day through Labor day, 7-days per week from 11 a.m. to 5 p.m.